Maia313/react/README.md

 * Curly braces, { } are used
-  + to accessing props,
+  + to access props,
   + to pass props,
   + to access state,
-  + to insert comments into your code,
+  + to insert comments into code,
   + and style components.